eadwinCode/django-ninja-extra/docs/docs/tutorial/index.md

 The same operation functionalities are available on `route` class for APIController class

 **Django Ninja Extra** `route` function is an extra decorator for defining route function in your controller class.

-The `router` here is a short form of `ControllerRouter`, an Adapter class to Django-Ninja Router but without operational functions.
+The `router` here is a short form of `ControllerRouter`, an Adapter class to Django-Ninja `router` but without operational functions.
-It gives you global control of all routes defined in an APIController class.
+It also provides global control of all routes defined in any APIController class.

 ```Python
 @router('', tags=['My Operations'], auth=NOT_SET, permissions=[])